 You have no items in your shopping cart.

 Erecting a net is fairly straight forward and the only requirement is that the horizontal live wires do not touch the ground or come into contact with vegetation.
 The bottom wire is not live so may come into contact with the ground.
-Many Electric Poultry netting problems may be solved by simple observation and attention to detail.
+The second bottom wire IS LIVE so must be kept off the ground.
+Many Electric netting problems may be solved by simple observation and attention to detail.

 1. SITE PREPARATION

-Carry roll(s) of net to proposed fence line.
+Carry the roll(s) of net to proposed fence line.
 Prepare line by flattening or mowing all vegetation over 4 inches tall.
-Many users find placing a length of builders damp course below the fence helps with grass growth and reduces fence maintenance considerably.
+Any user will find placing a length of builders damp course below the fence helps with grass growth and reduces fence maintenance considerably.

 4. INSERTING THE FIRST POST